 Commenter Comment Responses NMFS-6 Proposed Project Operation Modifications Under the Draft License Application, FirstLight proposes to increase year round operating range at the Northfield Mountain Pump Storage Project from a range of 938 ft- 1000.5 ft to a range of 920 ft- 1004.5 feet.
 This would result in a longer duration of pumping events.
 The study report neither studies nor evaluates how this new proposed operating range would potentially affect shad ichthyoplankton entrainment.
 This proposed change was not known during the study plan phase of the project, which may explain why this evaluation is not included in the current study report.
 This proposed modification to project operations would further support the need for a second year of ichthyoplankton entrainment studies.
 The second year of studies should include an evaluation of the proposed change in operating range on ichthyoplankton entrainment at the site.
-This will be included in the 2016 Ichthyoplankton CRWC-1 The start of the study was well after the initiation of spawning.
+This will be included in the 2016 Ichthyoplankton Study Report.
+CRWC-1 The start of the study was well after the initiation of spawning.
 Ten thousand shad passed the Gatehouse fishway on May 13.
 Entrainment surveying did not begin until May 28, fifteen days later.
 See NMFS-1.
 CRWC-2 The number of pumps evaluated was not evenly distributed during the period of the study.
 To evaluate the effect of pumping, the number of pumps tested (1 to 4) should have been tested equally through the period to account for unequal availability of eggs/larvae.
 Sampling was conducted as described in the RSP.
 CRWC-3 The report did not relate entrainment in 2015 to the "normal' year of pumping, or river flow.
 See USFWS-1.
 CRWC-4 3/25/2016 filing From CRWC 3/25/2015 Comment Letter: Please provide the total time of pumping with 1, 2, 3 and 4 pumps, by week, from May 15 to July 15 for 2015 and for the period from 2006 to 2014 for the equivalent weeks.
 Please also provide the total time by pump for the nights in 2015 when samples were taken with more than one pump operating.
-FL is providing herewith a) the total time of pump Attachment C and b) the total time by pump for the operating (see Study 3.3.20 Attachment D ).
+FL is providing herewith a) the total time of pumping with 1, 2, 3 and 4 units from 5/15-6/15/15 (see Study 3.3.20 Attachment C and b) the total time by pump for the nights in 2015 when samples were taken with more than one pump operating (see Study 3.3.20 Attachment D).